 In Logic of English curriculum, students learn why each high-frequency word is spelled the way it is in the context of linguistically accurate phonics instruction and then develop fluency reading them through a variety of reading and spelling exercises and high-energy games.

 Check out Sounding on the Sight Words: A Guide to Teaching the Dolch Words through Phonics, a series of sixty-six mini-lessons for teaching students how to read all the words on the Dolch List and Dolch 95 through linguistically accurate phonics concepts.
 This simple introduction to the concepts taught in LOE curriculum is a great alternative to flash card drill!

 Logic of English High-Frequency Word Lists

-The following words are taught and practiced using the 74 Basic Phonograms and 31 Spelling Rules in Logic of English Essentials.
+In both Foundations and Essentials, these words are taught and practiced using the 74 Basic Phonograms and 31 Spelling Rules.
 By practicing phonograms and spelling rules through applying them to the reading and spelling of these words, students simultaneously gain fluency in reading the words they will encounter most often in written texts and develop the skills to read thousands of additional words.

 High-Frequency Words taught in Foundations

 In Foundations, students read hundreds of high-frequency words as they learn the phonograms and spelling rules used in these words in a step-by-step progression.
 The following PDFs list the high-frequency words introduced in each level A-C, including words from spelling analysis, readers, fluency games, and other activities.